 Wirral Safeguarding Board launches its new website as a local information and awareness hub (March 2016)

 As well as containing news and information items the website is now the portal for professionals to apply for our multi-agency safeguarding training courses.
 Most of the training courses for 2016-17 have been added to the site and other courses will be added over the next few weeks.
-If staff wish to apply for safeguarding board multi-agency training this can now only be done through the website.
 The website is designed to be a one stop shop for professionals, and for children, young people and adults to access safeguarding information and resources and it will be continually updated with new information.
-Access the Wirral Safeguarding website for more information.

 The children’s safeguarding performance information framework